Guru-25/privacyguides.org/docs/email-clients.md

 <div class="annotate" markdown>

-We recommend changing some of these settings to make Thunderbird a little more private.
+We recommend changing some of these settings to make Thunderbird Desktop a little more private.

 These options can be found in :material-menu: → **Settings** → **Privacy & Security**.